ynotstartups/notes/notes/work-routine.md

     - `copy_last_to_today` - copy last date's stand-up notes today's
     - `agenda >> standup notes` - adds today's meeting to stand-up notes
 - prepare for all the meetings
+    - `agenda --details conference | email-work -s agenda me@foo.com` - send meeting link to phone
-- coding if there are time left
+- code if there are time left

 **12:30 - 13:30**